This column contains a correction.

 This lack of inclusion for women of color is bad business.
 Studies show that corporations with female CEOs outperform the stock market, and companies with female board members have higher profitability than those with no women on the board.
 There is also a correlation between higher levels of diversity and better financial performance.
 A study from McKinsey & Company showed that companies in the bottom quartile in terms of racial, ethnic, and/or gender diversity had a lower likelihood of posting above average returns than the average company examined.
 Companies in the top quartile of racial and ethnic diversity, meanwhile, were 35 percent more likely to post gains above their national industry median.

 Despite the lack of women of color on corporate boards, there has been a significant increase in the number of women of color who own a business.
-Today, 1 in 3 women of color own a small business.
+Today, 1 in 3 women-owned businesses are owned by women of color.
 Black women are starting businesses at six times the national average.
 Between 1997 and 2015, Latina-owned businesses grew by 244 percent, and African American women-owned businesses grew by 322 percent.
 Women now own 30 percent of all businesses in the United States, and 14 percent of those are controlled by African American women—representing $52.6 billion in annual revenue.
 But these gains are not without barriers.
 Women of color have less access to capital, influential networks, and mentors.

 Women of color are underrepresented in political leadership roles